Home | Chemistry | 18 Factors That Affect Solvent Extraction

 Factors Affecting Solvent Extraction

-There are many factors that affect process of solvent extraction, here are the main factors:
+Many factors affect the process of solvent extraction; here are the main factors:

 Selectivity